cjhanc15/CST150-Activity2/README.md

 <img width="754" alt="Screenshot 2022-11-19 at 11 10 33 AM" src="https://user-images.githubusercontent.com/102087890/202865452-fe9ba5b2-3adc-4478-ba25-2e830ffe4391.png">

 ### ERROR Handling:
 In order for the BMI to be calculated, one must enter a number greater than 0 for the height and weight.
+This is determined by the booleans on lines 26 and 27 of form1.cs.
 If there is a string, empty textbox, or a number less than 1, there will be an error message.
 Once the error is fixed, the message will go away on calculate.

 #### Invalid Height/Weight: